nrdxp/nrdxp.github.io/_posts/2020-12-20-NixOS-Flakes-and-KISS.markdown

 language, and particularly, getting up and running with a usable and productive system can take some serious time.
 I know it did for me.

-The hope for nixflk is to alleviate some of that pain so folks can get to work faster and more efficiently, with less frustration and more enthusiasm for the power that Nix enables.
+The hope for DevOS is to alleviate some of that pain so folks can get to work faster and more efficiently, with less frustration and more enthusiasm for the power that Nix enables.
 I especially don't want anyone turning away from our amazing ecosystem because their onboarding experience was too complex